 Some credit cards have a minimum amount they will accept.
 Using the example above, the minimum payment could be 1% or £15 – whichever is the greater.
 So, because the 1% amounts to only £10, the smallest amount you could pay would be £15, as this is greater than 1% of the total owed.

 In reverse, if the same credit card had a minimum repayment of 1% or £5 – whichever was the greater – then you would have to pay the £10 owed, as this is more than the minimum amount of £5.

 Interest on a credit card is calculated each month using the monthly interest rate advertised for purchases, cash advances or balance transfers.
 To find out how much interest you will be paying over a year, multiply the amount you owe by 12.

 While a credit card may advertise a specific APR, the rate that you end up paying is dependent on several factors – not least of which is your credit score when you apply.
 A credit card company is only required to offer the advertised rate to just 51% of those who successfully apply – those who have a poorer credit score may still be offered a card but at a higher APR.

 The current average APR for UK credit cards is around 22.5% (based on Bank of England figures).
 Consequently, as a rule of thumb, you should look for deals that are at or below this figure.

 However, remember that credit cards often charge differing interest rates depending on what you are using your credit card for.
-Representative APRs will be for purchases you make on the card, however, the interest rates for things like transferring the balance of another credit card to another one or for cash advances will possibly much higher.
+Representative APRs are based on the interest rate for purchases you make on the card, however, the interest rates for things like transferring the balance of another credit card to another one or for cash advances will possibly much higher.

 Therefore, it’s a good idea to look a little deeper before you apply and make sure that you don’t use a credit card for something that it will likely charge you more for.